-53 1 VATTEL, supra note 3, at 146 ("[T]he nation in general, is guilty of the base attempt of its members . . . when by its manners or the maxims of its government it accustoms, and still might legitimately intrude on neutral territory in cases of extreme necessity, so long as the belligerent later provided compensation.54 A belligerent also could intrude on neutral territory if the enemy regularly fled into that territory or deposited spoil or prisoners there.55 authorizes its citizens to plunder, and use ill foreigners indifferently, or to make inroads into the neighboring countries, &c.").
+1 VATTEL, supra note 3, at 146 ("[T]he nation in general, is guilty of the base attempt of its members... when by its manners or the maxims of its government it accustoms, and authorizes its citizens to plunder, and use ill foreigners indifferently, or to make inroads into the neighboring countries, &c.").